thelightdesigner/ScuffedWalls/Functions.md

 also can run javascript files

- - args:string, this is what will be put into the terminal
+ - args: string, this is what will be put into the terminal
- - runbefore:bool, (if true) will execute this function before SW begins to parse the .sw file, when false this function runs after SW finishes writing to the map file
+ - runbefore: bool, (if true) will execute this function before SW begins to parse the .sw file, when false this function runs after SW finishes writing to the map file
- - javascript:string, path to the .js file, will execute this file using the node command
+ - javascript: string, path to the .js file, will execute this file using the node command

 ```
 0:Run
   Javascript:CoolMapScript.js
-  RunBefore:false
+  RunBefore: false
 ```
 note that in the above example, CoolMapScript.js is in the map folder

 ```
 0:Run
   Args:Start Notepad.exe
-  RunBefore:false
+  RunBefore: false
 ```

 # AppendToAllEventsBetween